If you want easy to use a backyard cooker then you should get a pellet grill.

-The world of smoking can be tricky to get the hang of with some smokers, however, the pellet smoker takes all the hard work out for you.
-Pellet grills are perfect for:
+The world of smoking can be tricky to get the hang of with some smokers, however, the pellet smoker took all the hard work out for me.

 The pellet smoker takes minimal effort to set up and once it is fired up you have all the time in the word to get the rest of your chores done.
 The set & forget functionality of the pellet smoker is a huge advantage in this case!

 It’s perfect quick and easy dinner while enjoying your lakeside view, or for when you catch that surprise fish at the riverside camp!
 You will be the envy of your campsite and that smell will be sure to lour in some new friends!

-- Tech Heads: The tech side of things in the smoking world is always on the move, nowadays there is a tonne of different tech advancements that are quite cool.
+The tech side of things in the smoking world is always on the move, nowadays there is a tonne of different tech advancements that are quite cool.
 You can now get smokers that have WiFi.
-I know what you are thinking and no this is not so you can scroll facebook while you smoke.
+I know what you are thinking and no this is not so you can scroll Facebook while you smoke.

-- First-Time Smokers: If you are just starting out in the smoking world a pellet set up is perfect for you.
-The set it and forget method lets you concentrate on getting the right combination of ingredients, flavours and your recipe down.
+If you are just starting in the smoking world a pellet setup is perfect for you.
+The set it and forget method lets you concentrate on getting the right combination of ingredients, flavors, and your recipe down.

 Both gas smokers and electric smokers are considered to be ‘automated’ so are not allowed.
 The pellet smoker is not automated, only controlled so you are good to go!

 How Does The Pellet Smoker Work?

 An igniter rod sits in the bottom of the pot which heats like a stove element.
-As the pellets light, a fan blows and feed them oxygen which starts the smoke production.
+As the pellets light, a fan blows and feeds them oxygen which starts the smoke production.

 Since the entire process is automatic, you’re not required to mess around with things like you would do with a wood or charcoal smoker grill, nor do you need to play around with temperature settings.

 This means you’re free to do a whole lot of other chores without having to constantly worry about what’s happening to your food.

 Pellet smokers work with the convection process.
 Put simply this means that the smoke is circulated through the cooking chamber by an induction fan.
-This method provides an intense smoke flavour that is evenly distributed throughout your meat
+This method provides an intense smoke flavor that is evenly distributed throughout your meat

 Pellet smokers have several key components that can be broken down into the following: